 Price, warranty, and availability

 Has the OnePlus 6 been subject to a price rise that takes it out of the realms of affordability?
 The price has gone up, but not so drastically you’ll have to think twice.
-The 8GB/128GB model you see here, in mirror black, is $580, or 520 British pounds.
-The mirror black model with 6GB/64GB storage is $530 or 470 pounds.
-Finally, the 256GB version is $630 and also has 8GB of RAM.
+The 8GB/128GB model we’ve been using is $580, or 520 British pounds.
+A cheaper model with 6GB/64GB storage costs $530 or 470 pounds.
+Finally, the 256GB version is $630 or 570 pounds and also has 8GB of RAM.
+The mirror black version seen in our pictures is joined by a midnight black model, along with limited edition silk white and red models, both of which only come in 8GB/128GB configuration for the same price.

 In the U.S. OnePlus has a one-year warranty on its devices.
 In the U.K. this is extended to two-years.
 Phones with any manufacturing defects will be repaired or replaced free of charge, with shipping and handling costs included.
 If you damage the phone through mistreatment, or general wear-and-tear, it won’t be covered.Our Take